dentarg/auth0-blog/_posts/2017-09-05-major-hardware-manufacturer-enhances-security-with-auth0.markdown

 } catch (e) { }
 ```

-After fetching the profile(s) from the legacy identity providers, we remove any `null` properties from it and merge them into one single `profile` object that is returned to Auth0.
+After fetching the profile(s) from the identity providers, we remove any `null` properties from the objects and merge them into one single `profile` object that is returned to Auth0.

 ```js
 // removes null properties from both profile to make merge (assign) unaware of them